 Who says you have to wear wedding rings anyway?
 Why not a wedding necklace instead of rings?
 Or bracelets, watches, dog tags, or even anklets?
 Or, better yet, matching body jewelry if you’re into piercings.

 Whether your jewelry matches or is just complimentary of one another is up to you.
 What’s important is that it has meaning to you as a couple and to your relationship.

 Consider purchasing your matching jewelry on vacation or from a favorite location to remind you of a particular time or trip together.

 Popular cheap wedding ring alternatives are getting tattooed together.
-They can be matching ring finger tattoos, or you can think outside the box and get complimentary tattoos elsewhere.
+They can be matching ring finger tattoos, or you can think outside the box and get complimentary tattoos elsewhere, like a tattoo bracelet.

 Other ideas include: